-Parafin is delighted to announce its third solo exhibition with Hugo Wilson, his first in London since 2016.
+Parafin is delighted to present its third solo exhibition with Hugo Wilson, his first in London since 2016.
 The exhibition will showcase new large-scale charcoal drawings, bronzes and terracotta sculptures which represent a significant development in Wilson’s practice.
 Also included is his largest work to date, Tapestry, a five panel charcoal drawing almost 8 metres across.
 The exhibition follows recent solo exhibitions in Berlin and Los Angeles and his participation in ‘Inspiration - Iconic Works’, at the Nationalmuseum, Stockholm (2019) and Ateneum, Finnish National Gallery, Helsinki (2020).

 Hugo Wilson’s work constitutes an investigation of images and their ability to represent ideological positions.
 Wilson combines motifs and forms from Western art history and from a variety of cultural sources – including Old Master paintings, Japanese woodcuts, Graeco-Roman and Baroque sculpture and contemporary sci-fi movies – in order to explore the ways in which systems of belief and ideology are encoded in culture over time.
 In his paintings and sculptures, Wilson deliberately manipulates and triggers our shared cultural references.